Major League Baseball will name the 2020 Hank Aaron Award recipient for each league at 2 p.m. ET Tuesday on MLB Network and simulcast live on MLB.com.

 José Abreu, White Sox

 The veteran leader of a White Sox team that broke out to make its first postseason appearance since 2008, Abreu led the AL in hits (76) and slugging percentage (.617) and led the Majors in RBIs (60) and total bases (148).
-Abreu also hit .317 with 19 home runs, second most in the Majors, and a .987 OPS.
+Abreu, who claimed the '20 AL Most Valuable Player Award, also hit .317 with 19 home runs, second most in the Majors, and a .987 OPS.

 Nelson Cruz, Twins

 Cruz was one of the elite sluggers in the AL once again, even at age 40.
 The designated hitter led the Bomba Squad to its second straight AL Central title, hitting .303 and slugging .595 with 16 home runs, 33 RBIs and a .992 OPS that was fourth best in the AL.

 Teoscar Hernández, Blue Jays